ohnomalone/span-io-matthewe-malone/README.md

 open your browser and navigate to the development URL displayed in the console.

+## Mobile Responsiveness

+This project has been designed to be mobile-responsive, ensuring a seamless user experience across different screen sizes.
+You can test the responsiveness by resizing your browser window or the dev tools within the browser.

 ## Packages Used

 ### 1. [Material-UI (MUI)](https://mui.com/)